Darth Bane: Darth Bane: Dynasty of Evil (2010)

-Ten years later, Darth Bane and Zannah are living on Ciutric IV, disguised as merchants.
-Bane is growing older and weaker, but Zannah has not yet made any attempt to confront him.
+Ten years later, Darth Bane and Zannah are living on the planet Ciutric IV, disguised as merchants.
+Bane is growing older and weaker, but Zannah has not yet made any attempt to confront and attempt to battle him.
 Fearing that she is too weak to pursue his legacy, he starts to search for the lost knowledge of Darth Andeddu, a Dark Lord of the Sith who harbored the secret of eternal life.
 When Bane discovers that a clue to the secret can be found on the planet Prakith, he distracts Zannah by sending her to Doan to investigate the death of a Jedi Knight.

 Zannah knows that, despite his frail appearance, Bane is tremendously powerful and that his frailty might be a trap to lure her into attacking him.
 Zannah also knows that, if she was to defeat Bane and take on the mantle of the Dark Lord of the Sith, she would need an apprentice of her own.
 During her investigations on Doan, she meets a Dark Jedi named Set Harth who collects Sith artifacts.
 After a brief duel, which Set loses, Zannah takes him on as her apprentice.

 Meanwhile, Bane arrives on Prakith through a series of hazardous micro-jumps into the Deep Core.
 He storms Andeddu's temple, which is inhabited by a cult called the Malevolence, and easily recovers the Dark Lord's holocron.
 On the trip back, Bane is frustrated by the holocron's gatekeeper's stalling and forcefully uses his power to "hack" the holocron, discovering Darth Andeddu's technique of essence transfer, the ability to transfer one's consciousness into another's body.
 Armed with this knowledge, Bane returns to Ciutric IV expecting to confront Zannah.

 During these course of events, Serra, Princess of Doan, discovers that her father has been killed and suspects Bane's survival.
 She hires an assassin known as the Huntress to capture Bane.
 On Ciutric IV, the Huntress and a group of mercenaries ambushes Bane, and manages to incapacitate him by a potent nerve poison supplied by Serra's healer knowledge.

 While in captivity in the Stone Prison on Doan, Bane is tortured by Serra as revenge for the death of her father.
 However, Serra's bodyguard and best friend, Lucia, recognizes Bane as Des, commander of the Gloom Walkers who saved her squad multiple times during the Sith Wars.
 Lucia secretly counteracts the poison restraining Bane, and he successfully breaks out.
 However, Bane also senses that Zannah had tracked him to Doan and attempts to elude because of his weakened state.
 Bane runs into Lucia, but their reunion is cut short when Zannah arrives and engages Bane in a duel.
 Lucia is killed as collateral damage.
 Despite being weakened and unarmed, Bane is able to hold his own against Zannah.